armbian/build/README.md

 ## Getting started

-### Basic requirements
+### Requirements

-- x86_64 or aarch64 machine with at least 2GB of memory and ~35GB of disk space for a virtual machine, [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install), container or bare metal installation
+- x86_64 / aarch64 machine
+- at least 2GB of memory and ~35GB of disk space for VM, container or bare metal installation
-- Ubuntu Jammy 22.04.x amd64 or aarch64 for native building or any Docker capable amd64 / aarch64 Linux for containerised
+- Ubuntu Jammy 22.04.x for native building or any Docker capable Linux for containerised
+- Windows 10/11 with WSL2 subsystem running Ubuntu Jammy 22.04.x
 - Superuser rights (configured sudo or root access).
 - Make sure all your system components are up-to-date.
 Outdated Docker binaries, for example, can cause trouble.